Core Types (pdk.core)

 index of 'C' = 2

-Array is a parametrized type.
-It means that the type of the array item should be defined explicitly.
+Array is a parameterized type.
+It means that the type of the array's elements must be explicitly chosen in a property with Array type is defined.

 Superstructures: Object <- Any